Siddik2202/Food-Delivery/README.md

 Befor browser it, Add inbound rule 8080 tcp port.

-Then run http://<your public id>:8080 according to my project.
+Then run http://< your ip >:8080 according to my project.

 Thank you